byemaxx/MetaX/README.md

 <br>

 ### `Command-line version`:
-Clone the repository to your local machine and install the required dependencies.
+Use [PyPi](https://pypi.org/project/MetaXTools/) to install, then type `metax` in the terminal to launch the GUI.
   ```bash
   python -m pip install MetaXTools
   ```